arlowatts/secrets-workflow-test/encoding-secrets.md

     * pass the secret to your docker build as a build arg and decode it in the Dockerfile, or
     * copy the secret into a temporary file with `echo ${{ secrets.MY_SECRET }} | base64 --decode > my-secret`

 If you create a temporary file, consider deleting it in your workflow as soon as it has been copied into the docker build.
+If you decode it in your Dockerfile, you may need to try variations of the base64 tool depending on your container's OS.
+For example, certain version may support only the `-d` flag and not the `--decode` flag.